Gluten-Free Sourdough Rolls

 Wet Ingredients

-• 10 grams (5 tsp) psyllium husk 8 grams if using powder, if you have only very fine powder, look at this psyllium husk guide first
+- 10 grams (5 tsp) psyllium husk 8 grams if using powder, for more info look at this psyllium husk guide

 Dry Ingredients